 Our consultants are still available via e-mail, chat or by phone, appointments won't take place face-to-face anymore though.
 Taking this measure we want to guarantee your health and the health of our consultants.

 - You can still reach out to us by phone, e-mail or chat (through the chat functionality in our MyAccent app, which you can download in the App Store or Play Store).
 Please be aware and understanding that it might take somewhat longer for your consultant to answer your question.

 - We try to avoid face-to-face appointments as much as possible.
 Would it be truly necessary to meet in person, we'll allow only one person to enter the office.
 We will also follow the strict measures imposed by the Belgian government (keeping enough distance, not shaking hands, etc.)

 I am currently still working

 I have to go to work.
 Do I need a document to declare this sort of transportation?

-Therefore, Accent has drafted a standard document we can provide you with would you need it.
+Accent has drafted a standard document we can provide you with if you need it.
 Make sure to ask your consultant about it.

 How do I protect myself from the Corona virus at work?